thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 - Guests
 - Prizes

-Node.js doesn't care if these all live in the same file.
-But it might be hard for you as the developer to build and maintain thousands of lines of code in a single file.
+Now, Node.js doesn't care if all the RESTful routes live in the same file.
+But it might be hard for you, as the developer, to build and maintain thousands of lines of code in a single file.

 But by using an Express router, you can split the RESTful routes for each resource into separate file modules.
-For example, it's common the create a `routes` directory for all the route-related file modules.
+For example, it's common for an Express project to have a `routes` directory where all the route-related file modules can be stored.

 ```text
 ├── routes